We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Boil the water in a kettle.

-- Pour the boiling water over the tea bags and let them steep for 5-8 minutes, depending on how strong you like the tea.
+- Pour the boiling water over the bags and let them steep for 5-8 minutes, depending on how strong you like it.

-- Remove tea bags and discard.
-Stir 2 cups of sugar into the hot tea if you’re using the tea right away; use 1 cup if you’re refrigerating the tea to use later.
-Skip the sugar altogether if you want unsweet tea.
+- Remove bags and discard.
+Stir 2 cups of sugar into the hot tea if you’re using it right away; use 1 cup if you’re refrigerating it later.
+Skip the sugar altogether if you want unsweet.

 Making the Arnold Palmer